-Turner, an Ind.
-Democrat, was the representative for Kentucky's 1st congressional district from 1883 to 1885.
+Turner was the representative for Kentucky’s 1st congressional district and was an Ind.
+Democrat.
+He served from 1883 to 1885.

 From Mar 1879 to Mar 1885, Turner missed 141 of 1,122 roll call votes, which is 12.6%.
 This is better than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information